-- 1. This supplemental procedure applies only if the alleged misconduct: - 1.
-Occurred in the United States; - 2.
-Occurred during a Seattle Colleges educational program or activity; and - 3.
-Meets the definition of Sexual Harassment as that term is defined in this supplemental procedure. - 2.
-For purposes of this supplemental procedure, an "educational program or activity" is defined as locations, events, or circumstances over which the Seattle Colleges exercised
+This supplemental procedure applies only if the alleged misconduct:

-- substantial control over both the Respondent and the context in which the alleged Sexual Harassment occurred.
-This definition includes any building owned or controlled by a student organization that is officially recognized by the Seattle Colleges. - 3.
+- a.
+Occurred in the United States; - b.
+Occurred during a North Seattle College educational program or activity; and - c.
+Meets the definition of Sexual Harassment as that term is defined in this supplemental procedure. - 1.
+For purposes of this supplemental procedure, an "educational program or activity" is defined as locations, events, or circumstances over which the North Seattle College exercised substantial control over both the Respondent and the context in which the alleged Sexual Harassment occurred.
+This definition includes any building owned or controlled by a student organization that is officially recognized by the North Seattle College. - 2.
 Proceedings under this supplemental procedure must be dismissed if the Title IX Coordinator determines that one or all of the requirements of Section A (1)-(3) have not been met.
-Dismissal under this supplemental procedure does not prohibit the Seattle Colleges from pursuing disciplinary action against a Respondent based on allegations that the Respondent engaged in other misconduct prohibited by federal or state law, employment contracts or handbooks, or other Seattle Colleges policies. - 4.
+Dismissal under this supplemental procedure does not prohibit the North Seattle College from pursuing disciplinary action against a Respondent based on allegations that the Respondent engaged in other misconduct prohibited by federal or state law, employment contracts or handbooks, or other North Seattle College policies. - 3.
 If the Title IX Coordinator determines the facts in the investigation report are not sufficient to support Title IX jurisdiction and/or pursuit of a Title IX violation, the Title IX Coordinator will issue a notice of dismissal in whole or part to both parties explaining why some or all of the Title IX claims have been dismissed.